cyber-robot1/Embedded-Systems-Diploma/Tasks/Task 5/3/README.md

-Write a C program to delete both the first and last digits of the given number.
+Write a C program to delete both the first and last digits of the given number (print the given number without its first and last digits).

 # Example
 # Input: